-We are excited to announce the winners of our recent photo competition!
-The competition was open to all students enrolled in the Department of Sociology and we received entries from students across a range of our programmes.
+We are excited to announce the winners of our recent photo competition on the theme of Dis(order)!

 First Place: Stephanie Gomes Reis (MSc Inequalities and Social Science & Atlantic Fellow for Social and Economic Equity)